nicolasserrano/CS/Java/WebApplicationExercises.md

 Company name: Brick Manufactures, Co.
 Price: 0.0381
 ```
+Notes:
+  - To write the main program you can use [this file](https://nicolasserrano.github.io/CS/JDK#jdk-primer-programa) as initial template or [this one](https://nicolasserrano.github.io/CS/JDK#jdk-primer-programa).
+  - To see an example of using the ProductDataMockup class you can see [the ProductListMockup class](https://github.com/nicolasserrano/CS/blob/master/webapps/northbrick1/WEB-INF/classes/ProductListMockup.java)
 5. Insert before the information of the product the result of the `header()` function and after the information of the product the result of the `footer()` function.
 Include the card information between the &lt;PRE&gt; and &lt;/PRE&gt; tags.
 You can paste the output in an html file and see the result.
 You can include the style.css file to apply a better style.
 The result must be:
 ![ProductCard](images/ProductCard.png)
 6. Deploy the [northbrick1 application](https://github.com/nicolasserrano/CS/blob/master/webapps/northbrick1) in your Tomcat installation (installed in step 1).